Twitter is has a massive audience, making it a great platform for advertising products and services, or sharing your content.

-Tailored trends, which Twitter introduced in 2012, give you a list of topics that are based on your location and the users you follow.
+Tailored trends, which Twitter introduced in 2012, give you a list of topics based on your location and the users you follow.

-It can be helpful to keep an eye on these lists and make sure that your selections are as close to the audiences you’ve been targeting as possible so that you see the best results.
+Twitter trending topics can help you stay current on topics that are important to your audience.
+Keep an eye on these lists and make sure that your selections are as close to the audiences you’re targeting.

 To change your location, just click on the “Change” button.

 Then, enter the region/country and city that you want to see.

 That’s all there is to following Twitter trends!